josteist/Compadre/README.md

 ![figdriv1](https://github.com/josteist/Compadre/blob/master/extra/drivers1.png)
 ![figdriv2](https://github.com/josteist/Compadre/blob/master/extra/drivers2.png)

-Here it seems like diversity has a negative impact on speciation rate, `d13C` a positive one.
-And perhaps a positive impact of `d180_cor` on extinctions rate, but most likely not significant (or rather the credibility interval includes 0).
-Also note that the effective sample size for `d13C` is rather low, so here I would re-run with more iterations.
+Here it seems like diversity has a negative impact on speciation rate and `d13C` a positive one, but the 95% credibility interval for both includes 0.
+There is a negative impact of `d18O` on extinctions rat, and in this case the credibility interval doees not include 0.
+Note that the effective sample size for some of the drivers are somewhat low, so here I would re-run with more iterations.

 #### Inspecting the MCMC-chain

 You can also plot the chains to check for convergence.
 Large models might require relatively long runs, particularly with many drivers.
 ```
-# First three are the 'mean' rates:
+# First three are the 'mean' rates, on a log scale:
-matplot(fc$Chain[,1:3],type="l")
+matplot(fc$Chain[,1:3],type="l",ylab='alpha - overall log rate',xlab='iteration')
 ```

 ![figchains](https://github.com/josteist/Compadre/blob/master/extra/chains.png)